MicroWebStacks/astro-markdown-render/README.md

 * `kroki` : [kroki](https://kroki.io/) text to diagram library
     * client mode, using post request without dependencies

+* Cached diagrams rendering : all diagrams generations are cached on disk with a hash which prevents re fetching or rerunning the diagram generation. convenient for development and shift generation to become incremental on subsequent builds.
+Although the cache has no chance to fail by using the hash, old diagrams are not deleted though so cache has to be cleaned by the user.

 ## why Astro remark ?